Peill + Putzler Vanilla Skirt Pendant Lamp

 Materials: Crystal hand blown doublé glass.
 Vanilla/jasmine/maize/amber yellow coloured on the outside, white on the inside.
 Gold coloured plastic lamp holder with 3 brass screws.
 Bakelite socket.

 Cord Length: 80 cm / 31.49’’

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
-A white, opaque or frosted bulb gives the most beautiful result.
+But an opal white or frosted bulb gives the most beautiful result.

 Period: 1970s – Mid-Century Modern.

 Other versions: This pendant lamp was probably made in several colours.
 Peill + Putzler produced many lamps in this style, you can find several of them on this website.

 These type of pendant lamps are often named “Fazzoletto” lamps.
 It is the Italian word for handkerchief.
 The Fazzoletto vase is a design by Fulvio Bianconi (1948 – 2016) for Venini.
 Others say that it looks like a bell or a tutu.

 Vetro Doublé: an object made of two layers of glass normally of two different colours.
 In this case some type of yellow and white glass (on the inside).